 - The Nike Bear "Butte Running camp" commercial that rides on the Naked People Are Funny trope.
 The Nike salesgirl is a tiny bit distracted by the naturist runners while making her pitch.

 Salesgirl: So the Nike Free 5.0 is incredibly lightweight, as you can see, and very flexible; it's specifically designed to help your foot move more naked—NATURAL.
 Naturally.
 Mm hmm.

-Kagami from Lucky Star slips one of these in the OVA, where Kagami has a (seemingly-drug-induced-it's-so-weird) dream involving a Cinderella story with wrestling, and to return stuff to normal, she must yell an incantation and (waking up), doing so, says "Let's join our bodies".
+- Kagami slips one of these in the OVA, where Kagami has a (seemingly-drug-induced-it's-so-weird) dream involving a Cinderella story with wrestling, and to return stuff to normal, she must yell an incantation and (waking up), doing so, says "Let's join our bodies".
 Tsukasa's reaction is priceless.

 Takagi: I don't think "crash and burn" was the right phrase there…